Lanre-gabriel/Coca-cola-Dashboard---Excel-Challenge-/README.md

 # Coca-cola-Dashboard---Excel-Challenge

-This project showcases the process followed to build a professional Excel dashboard as part of a dashboard design challenge from X.
+This project showcases the process followed to build a professional Excel dashboard as part of a dashboard design challenge from X(Twitter).
-Challenges are opportunity to learn, develop and grow.Hence, The focus was on process execution, not on deriving business insights.
+For me challenges are opportunity to learn, develop and grow.Hence, the focus was on process execution, not on deriving business insights.

 ## Project Workflow Summary